shakacode/react_on_rails/react_on_rails_pro/docs/code-splitting-loadable-components.md

 ## Introduction
 The [React library recommends](https://loadable-components.com/docs/getting-started/) the use of React.lazy for code splitting with dynamic imports except when using server-side rendering.
-In that case, as of February, 2020, they recommend [Loadable Components](https://loadable-components.com) for server-side rendering with dynamic imports.
+In that case, as of February 2020, they recommend [Loadable Components](https://loadable-components.com) for server-side rendering with dynamic imports.

 Note, in 2019 and prior, the code-splitting feature was implemented using `react-loadable`.
 The React